Yuliang795/test/README.md

  - `"pass"` if all constraints checked are satisfied.
  - `"optimal"` if the solution is optimal (for COP problems).

-### 📏Output Format Checker
-Each problem has a dedicated output format checker function, named `prob<problem_id>_solformat_checker`, which verifies whether the generated solutions conform to the predefined formats.
-The core of this checking mechanism is relatively universal, but each problem has its own specific function to support customized requirements.

-*Coming soon.*

 ------

 ## Constraint Modeling Workflows